dive-be/nova-fez/README.md

-# A Nova field that integrates with Fez
+# A supplemental Nova field for use with Fez

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dive-be/nova-fez.svg?style=flat-square)](https://packagist.org/packages/dive-be/nova-fez)

-⚠️ Minor releases of this package may cause breaking changes as it has no stable release yet.

-## What problem does this package solve?

-Optionally describe why someone would want to use this package.
+This package allows you to **preview** social media posts / search engine results right in your `Metable` resources.

+> It is, and will stay an approximation.

+## Requirements

+- `dive-be/laravel-fez: ^0.4`
+- `laravel/nova: ^3.0`

 ## Installation